June 1962 Alcatraz escape: Investigation

-The escape was not discovered until 7 A.M. the morning of June 12 due to the successful dummy head ruse.
-Officers Lawrence Bartlett and Bill Long, when the wake up bell rang and the prisoners had to wake up, found Clarence Anglin was not moving.
-Long went to rouse the seemingly sleeping inmate, whereupon the dummy head fell onto the floor, to their shock.
-Morris' and John Anglin's dummy heads were discovered shortly after.
-Multiple military and law-enforcement agencies conducted an extensive air, sea, and land search over the next ten days.
-On June 14, a Coast Guard cutter picked up a paddle floating about 200 yd off the southern shore of Angel Island.
-On the same day and in the same general location, workers on another boat found a wallet wrapped in plastic complete with names, addresses, and photos of the Anglins' friends and relatives.
-On June 21, a lifevest washed up on Cronkite beach nearly 3 miles outside the Golden Gate Bridge.
-The following day, a prison boat picked up another lifevest 50 yd off Alcatraz Island, its strings still knotted at the back.
+The escape was not discovered until 7 a.m.
+June 12 because of the dummy head ruse.
+After the wake-up bell, Officers Lawrence Bartlett and Bill Long tried to rouse the apparently sleeping Clarence Anglin, whereupon the dummy head fell onto the floor.
+Morris' and John Anglin's dummy heads were discovered shortly afterward.
+Military and law enforcement agencies conducted an extensive air, sea and land search over the next ten days.
+On June 14, a United States Coast Guard cutter picked up a paddle floating about 200 yd off the southern shore of Angel Island, and workers on another boat found a wallet wrapped in plastic and bearing the names, addresses and photos of the Anglins' friends and relatives.
+On June 21, a life vest washed up on Cronkite Beach nearly three miles outside the Golden Gate Bridge.
+The following day, a prison boat picked up another life vest 50 yd off Alcatraz Island, its strings still knotted at the back.
 Nothing else was recovered.

-Robert Checchi, a San Francisco police officer on the mainland, reported that on the night of the escape, he was standing at the St. Francis Yacht Harbor, on the Marina district waterfront, when he saw a fishing boat in the bay near Alcatraz.
-After 15 minutes, the boat left, heading for the Golden Gate Bridge.
-Although this fueled speculation that the prisoners might have enlisted outside accomplices to pick them up, as it was illegal for a non-authorized boat to get within several hundred yards of Alcatraz, the FBI dismissed Checchi's account without giving it serious consideration.
+Robert Checchi, a San Francisco police officer on the mainland, reported that on the night of the escape, he was standing at the St. Francis Yacht Harbor, on the Marina District waterfront, when he saw a fishing boat in San Francisco Bay near Alcatraz Island.
+After fifteen minutes, the boat left, heading for the Golden Gate Bridge.
+Although this fueled speculation that the prisoners might have enlisted accomplices to pick them up, as it was illegal for a non-authorized boat to get within several hundred yards of Alcatraz, the FBI dismissed Checchi's account without giving it serious consideration.

 FBI agents surmised early on that the raft must have sunk and the men had drowned.
-They cited the fact that the individuals' personal effects were important belongings they had, and believed the men would have drowned before leaving them behind.
+They cited the fact that the individuals' personal effects were important belongings they had and believed the men would have drowned before leaving them behind.
 However, as no bodies were found, the FBI operated on the assumption that the prisoners could have made it to land.